-The model for token circulation protocol is similar to the one in Section 4, only with some minor adaptation.
+The model for token circulation protocol is similar to the one in Section 4, only with some minor adaptations.
 The states of the whole system are represented by three arrays of bits leader[N], token[N] and label[N], where N is the number of nodes in the network.
 Without loss of generality, we can assume that node 0 is always the leader.
 Therefore, we could simply set each node a fixed input (leader[i]) for leader election without considering complicated details of a dynamic leader election process, which we have analyzed in Section 4.

 We still use each single process in Promela to model a single action between each possible initiator and responder.
 However, now the network topologies are directed rings instead of complete graphs.
 So each node can only be the responder of its predecessor in a ring.
-Thus, the system is represented as below.
+Thus, the system with four nodes is represented as belows:

 The verification goal is represented by a conjunction of three LTL formulas, each for a goal of the protocol.
-For the first goal that there is only one token in the network, we use the LTL formula where oneToken is the predicate stating the sum of all token[i] $(0 \le i < N)$ equals one.
+For the first goal that there is only one token in the network, we use the LTL formula where one Token is the proposition stating the sum of all token[i] $(0 \le i \le N)$ equals one.

-<> [ ] oneToken
+⟨⟩[]oneToken